snorris31/group-tab-sso/README.md

 * It will prompt you to add this to a Team; select the team you would like to test this application on, and add it as a tab to a channel.
 * You should then see the configuration page for this tab.
 Click 'Save', then go to the newly added tab to see the application.

+## Update APPLICATION_ID
+* Make sure to update the APPLICATION_ID in the .env file to a unique ID.

 # Other options enabled on this project